-Outside of Antibalas, his latest musical project, Ocote Soul Sounds, is a fixture on from dancefloors to underground radio to HBO’s Entourage.
-This project has grown from a solo project to a rich collaboration with Austin-based Adrian Quesada of Grammy nominated Grupo Fantasma and other musicians spanning from Austin, to LA, to New York to Cali, Colombia and São Paulo, Brazil.
-As a duo, they created their first album “El Niño y El Sol” in Texas after a chance meeting in 2004.
-The album was rereleased in 2006 on the ESL Music label followed by “The Alchemist Manifesto” (2008), “Coconut Rock” (2009), and "Taurus" (2011), produced by Eric Hilton of Thievery Corporation.
+Outside of Antibalas, he maintains the musical group Ocote Soul Sounds, a collaboration with Austin-based Adrian Quesada of Grammy-nominated Grupo Fantasma and other musicians spanning from Austin, to LA, to New York to Cali, Colombia and São Paulo, Brazil.
+As a duo, they created their first album “El Niño y El Sol” in Texas in a week after a chance meeting in Texas in 2004.
+The album was re-released in 2006 on the ESL Music label followed by “The Alchemist Manifesto” (2008), “Coconut Rock” (2009), and "Taurus" (2011), produced by Eric Hilton of Thievery Corporation.
 Their latest work is a 45 titled "A Pesar La Vida / Not Yet" in collaboration with Quantic and Chico Mann.

 Since 2002 Perna has collaborated with the group TV on the Radio live and in the studio, recording on Satellite, Desperate Youth, Bloodthirsty Babes, Return to Cookie Mountain, and Dear Science.
-He has also performed and/or recorded with an array of artists including Burning Spear, David Byrne, Public Enemy, the Roots, Baaba Maal, Medeski, Martin and Wood, Sinead O’Connor, Scarlett Johansson, Angelique Kidjo, and many others.
+He has also performed and/or recorded with an array of artists including Mark Ronson, Burning Spear, David Byrne, St. Vincent, Public Enemy, the Roots, Baaba Maal, Elvis Costello, Medeski, Martin & Wood, Sinead O’Connor, Scarlett Johansson, Angélique Kidjo, Jovanotti, Santigold and numerous others.
+(Discography)

-Off-stage he works on advocacy and policy issues related to music and the arts with the Future of Music Coalition in Washington, DC.
-He has performed at benefits for New Orleans musicians (2009, 2012), spoke at the 2009 FMC music policy summit in Washington, DC, and has made visits to Capitol Hill to speak with US senators and representatives about open internet, media consolidation, performance rights royalties, and aid to New Orleans.
+Off-stage he has worked on advocacy and policy issues related to immigration reform, music and the arts with the Future of Music Coalition in Washington, DC.
+He has performed at benefits for New Orleans musicians (2009, 2012), spoke at the 2009 FMC music policy summit in Washington, DC, and has made visits to Capitol Hill to speak with US senators and representatives about open internet, media consolidation, performance rights royalties, and aid to creative workers in New Orleans.